 Move Linear Instruction

-The following list provides useful shortcuts and their equivalent buttons in the toolbar:
+This section provides useful shortcuts and their equivalent buttons in the toolbar.

 Move a reference frame

 Show this help guide

 Show/hide selected item(s)

 Fit to selected item(s)